jobjo/jobjo.github.io/_posts/2020-09-20-type-safe-dependencies.md

 their applications for error handling, as described in [this article](https://keleshev.com/composable-error-handling-in-ocaml).

-Just like the vanilla reader monad, a type `('a, 'r) t` is introduced and represents a computation that depends on an *environment* value of type `'r` and produces a value of type `'a`.
+Just like the vanilla reader-monad, a type `('a, 'r) t` is introduced and represents a computation that depends on an *environment* value of type `'r` and produces a value of type `'a`.
 The tweak is to make the computation not directly dependent on `r` but on a